Skip to content

 • Latest News

-Session 1: Making Sense of Sensory Needs – Understanding Behaviour Through a Sensory Lens
+Making Sense of Sensory Needs – Understanding Behaviour Through a Sensory Lens (Session 1 Tameside Sensory Series)

 This foundational session introduces the eight sensory systems and explores how sensory processing differences can present in classrooms and at home.
 Attendees will develop a clear understanding of sensory modulation, including over-responsivity, under-responsivity and sensory seeking, and how these patterns may influence behaviour, attention and emotional regulation.

-The session will also explore active and passive regulation responses and how sensory needs can sometimes be misinterpreted as defiance, avoidance or disengagement.
-By the end of this session, participants will feel more confident recognising sensory patterns and understanding what behaviour may be communicating about a child’s regulation and sensory experience.
+The session will also explore active and passive regulation responses, and how sensory needs can sometimes be misinterpreted as defiance, avoidance or disengagement.
+By the end of the session, participants will feel more confident recognising sensory patterns and understanding what behaviour may be communicating about a child’s regulation and sensory experience.

 Session 2: Capacity, Stress & Predictability – Preventing Overload Before It Escalates

-This session builds on the foundations of Session 1 by introducing the concept of regulation capacity and how sensory needs can ebb and flow across the day.
-Using a practical “capacity battery” framework, we will explore how stress, transitions, masking and environmental demands can reduce a child’s ability to cope.
+Building on the foundations introduced in Session 1, this session explores the concept of regulation capacity and how sensory and emotional demands can fluctuate throughout the day.
+Using a practical “capacity battery” framework, the session will examine how factors such as stress, transitions, masking and environmental demands can gradually reduce a child’s ability to cope.

-The session will highlight the powerful role of predictability in supporting regulation and reducing overwhelm.
-Participants will gain insight into how small adjustments to routines, preparation, transitions and environmental demands can protect capacity and prevent escalation – supporting all children, including those who may be neurodivergent or impacted by stress and trauma.
+The session will also highlight the important role of predictability in supporting regulation and reducing overwhelm.
+Participants will gain insight into how small adjustments to routines, preparation, transitions and environmental demands can help protect a child’s capacity and prevent escalation, supporting all children, including those who may be neurodivergent or impacted by stress and trauma.

-Session 3: Creating Sensory-Smart, Predictable Schools – A Whole-School Approach
+Creating Sensory-Smart, Predictable Schools – A Whole-School Approach (Session 3 – Tameside Sensory Series)

-We will consider how shared language, consistent routines, thoughtful transitions, flexible movement opportunities and predictable adult responses contribute to emotional safety and readiness to learn.
-The session will support schools to reflect on how everyday practices (including how change is communicated and how behaviour is responded to) can either increase stress or strengthen regulation.
+We will consider how shared language, consistent routines, thoughtful transitions, flexible movement opportunities and predictable adult responses contribute to emotional safety and help children feel ready to learn.
+The session will also encourage reflection on how everyday practices (including how change is communicated and how behaviour is responded to) can either increase stress or strengthen regulation.

 By the end of this session, participants will have a clearer understanding of how universal, whole-school approaches can reduce sensory overload, improve consistency and create environments where all pupils feel safe, supported and ready to learn.